 How might we forgo plastic altogether?
 We’re exploring alternative materials that offer environmental advantages.

-Innovative product formats that allow for plastic-free packaging -- like these toothpaste tablets from our hello brand packaged in a refillable, reusable tin container -- are already on the market.
+Innovative product formats that allow for plastic-free packaging -- like toothpaste tablets from our hello brand packaged in a refillable, reusable tin container, and in a glass jar under the Colgate brand.

 Reduce the Plastic Required